-Across this range, there are a number of things that will determine the amount of money that a CNA makes.
-One of those things is the years of experience that he or she has had.
-New CNAs will typically start off making a salary that is close to the bottom 10 percentile, which according to SimplyHired is $18,241.
-By their numbers, the median CNA salary is $25,864 per year, and a CNA that has had at least five years of experience can expect to earn a salary that is near that.
-CNAs that have had over 10 years of experience can reach the top 10 percentile and earn over $36,672 per year or more.
+One of the most important factors in determining salary is experience.
+New CNAs will typically start off making a salary that is close to the bottom 10 percentile, which according to SimplyHired is $18,506.
+By their numbers, the median CNA salary is $26,076 per year and a CNA that has had at least five years of experience can expect to earn a salary that is near that.
+CNAs that have had over 10 years of experience can reach the top 10 percentile and earn over $36,743 per year or more.

-Average CNA salary information varies somewhat depending on data sources, though they are all fairly close.
+The average CNA salary varies somewhat depending on data sources, though they are all fairly close.
 Here are the average numbers from a number of authoritative job data sources:

-The pay difference can also vary greatly among states.
+The difference in CNA salaries can also vary greatly between states.
 The highest-paying state for a CNA is Hawaii.
-A CNA in this state can expect to earn an average of almost $14.00 per hour.
-This equals out to almost $33,000 per year.
+A CNA in Hawaii can expect to earn an average of almost $14.00 per hour or almost $33,000 per year.
 Nevada is the second-highest paying state for a CNA coming in at $32,000 per year.
-The three states where the average CNA salary is closest to the media are Florida ($23,320), Arkansas ($23,284) and New Mexico ($23,687)
+The three states where the average CNA salary is closest to the median are Florida ($23,320), Arkansas ($23,284) and New Mexico ($23,687)

-How much does a CNA Make?
-State by state CNA salary comparison.
+How much does a CNA make?
+A state by state comparison

 Data courtesy of the Indeed website, current as of 4/26/2017.
 Click on the individual state links to see Indeed’s most current data.
 The annual average salary for a CNA according to Indeed is $24,832.